Reviewing Oil-Dri Co. of America (NYSE:ODC) and VirTra Systems (NYSE:VTSI)

 Oil-Dri Co. of America (NYSE:ODC) and VirTra Systems (NASDAQ:VTSI) are both small-cap basic materials companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, risk, earnings, dividends, institutional ownership, profitability and analyst recommendations.
+We will contrast the two businesses based on the strength of their institutional ownership, risk, analyst recommendations, dividends, valuation, earnings and profitability.

 Analyst Ratings